What is Fabry?

 My name is Rebecca Brandon and I have been the support worker for Fabry members for the last 10 years.
 Since joining the society, the Fabry membership has grown and we now have over 450 members.

 Because of the way it is inherited, Fabry tends to have a domino affect once one person has been diagnosed.
 Each person is unique, not everyone has symptoms and some have many.

 I wanted to let you know about a few areas of support that we give to the Fabry family membership.
 We assist with all aspects of life, from talking to employers and schools to education, health, benefits, housing, adaptations and much more.
-Here I will focus on the main areas that I seem to have more contact about than any other and to try and give some advice but please know that I am always here to help should you need it.
+The information on this page focuses on the main areas that I seem to have more contact about than any other but please know that I am always here to help should you need it.